 When you enter the self-publishing race and start producing content at a fast pace, you can miss out on great opportunities—and I’m not even talking about the opportunity to simply spend more time on each book (before releasing it) to make it better.

 I’m talking about marketing opportunities.
 I’m talking about something that might sound like a sacrilege to many indie authors: sitting on finished work.
 I first thought of this when reading the excellent blog post by Hugh Howey on “The Liliana Nirvana Technique”, which basically consists of “publishing 5 works at once” and the 6th one shortly after.

 If you go through the comments below the post, you can get a sense of how crazy this sounds to many indie authors.
 However, when you think about it, it makes sense: by “flooding” Amazon all at once with your work, you dramatically increase your exposure; your books get linked to each other, “every sale leading to recommendations for 4 or 5 more of your works”, and readers looking for content see your name everywhere.

-Sure, this means your readers have to wait longer for your next book, but if they’re already your readers, the only thing you’re creating is anticipation and suspense!
-Case in point?
-How many of us are chomping at the bit just to pre-order The Winds of Winter?
+Sure, this means your readers have to wait longer for your next book, but if they’re already your readers, the only thing you’re creating is anticipation and suspense (just as you should have done in your narrative)!
+Case in point: How many of us are chomping at the bit just to pre-order The Winds of Winter?

 The good thing is that all this “theoretical thinking” has actually been validated by several of “Liliana’s peers”, as Hugh puts it.
 It takes guts to sit on a book (let alone 4 or 5), but patience is a virtue even in a digital age.